albertoW103/my-proyect-add-one-chain/README.md

 The subroutine is at `src/random/polymer.x`.
 The default conditions are already set in `src/random/polymer.x`:

-- `lseg = 0.38`  (nm) , distance between segments
+- `lseg = 0.38`  (nm) , distance between segments for alpha carbons in proteins
 - `nrot = 100`        , rotations included
-- `cuantas = 100000`  , Total number of generated configurations.
-100000/100 = 1000 generated configurations
+- `cuantas = 100000`  , total number of generated configurations.
+100000/100 = 1000 generated configurations (the rest are rotations)

-These parameters can be modified in the aux-main.f95 script.
+These parameters can be modified in the `aux-main.f95` script.

 ---

+## 3. Dependencia de `random/` to generate configuration of polymers

+The script employed protein in the format xyz for molecular theory.

+---

-## 2. Scripts principales
+## 3. Scripts principales

 | file                            | principal function                                            |
 |---------------------------------|---------------------------------------------------------------|